continuitydrift/eth-denver-2022/chapter-17.md

 "Is that a good thing?"
 Babacar asked.

 Marcus thought about other things he'd picked up in chat rooms, on some of the Reader threads.
 Things about a merge.
 Before it happened, reality was supposed to be subject to interpenetration from parallel worlds.
-A lot of the conspiracy theories about how quickly the tech had developed, the mystery surrounding Bytecoin's original, anounymously written code, and even the virus (arguing with the trucker protesters had introduced him to a lot of hyper-infectious psy-op memes) involved alternate worlds and gateways opening between them.
+A lot of the conspiracy theories about how quickly the tech had developed, the mystery surrounding Bytecoin's original, anonymously written code, and even the virus (arguing with the trucker protesters had introduced him to a lot of hyper-infectious psy-op memes) involved alternate worlds and gateways opening between them.
 It required, according to the stranger videos Marcus had seen, a kind of mass-induced psychotic shift, a paradigm drift, that could only happen with some combination of mind-altering drugs and music.
 The last time extra-dimensional entities had broken through had supposedly been woodstock.

 They came to clearing.
 Marcus, thinking of the hike with Babacar, was distracted by the sound of owls, and a wolf.
 It was only when he saw the shapes that he realized how wrong they had sounded, how human.